 '''

 java -jar jastadd2.jar [options] <source files>

 '''

-Source file arguments are names of .ast, .jrag and .jadd files.
+Source file arguments are filepaths ending in .ast, .jrag and .jadd.
 At least one .ast file must be provided, otherwise JastAdd will not generate any code.
 Some of the available options are listed below.

 Options